 The TPC in 2009 proposed the "Preliminary Technical Feasibility Evaluation Report on Taiwan's Spent Fuel Final Disposal Program", which compiled the research results from Taiwan's spent fuel disposal programs over the past 20 years and deliberated upon the final disposal concepts in nuclear-advanced countries.
 The preliminary technical feasibility evaluation report was completed, and the report confirmed that in Taiwan there are potential host rocks which need further research and exploration.
 The relevant reports were published on the AEC's website.
+In addition, according to the objectives of the first phase (2005~2007) program, TPC should complete the "Technical Feasibility Evaluation Report on Taiwan's Spent Fuel Final Disposal Program" by the end of 2017.

 At present, we are carrying out the research of stage one, potential host rock characterization and evaluation.
-Given that the international promotion of spent fuel disposal programs are subject to hindrance and delayed schedules, we have proposed an alternative contingency plan.
-According to the plan, in 2028, after the completion of stage two, candidate site selection and confirmation, if we are still unable to propose a candidate site, we shall in 2029 start an alternative measure, a centralized spent fuel storage facility, of which the site shall be confirmed and its environmental impact assessment shall be completed by 2038.
-The centralized spent fuel storage facility shall be completely constructed and shall start operation by 2044, as shown in Fig. B-5.
+Given that the international promotion of spent fuel disposal programs are subject to hindrance and delayed schedules, TPC in 2014 reviewed and revised the final disposal program by adding a new Chapter 10, the contingency plan.
+According to the plan, after the completion of the second stage, "candidate site selection and confirmation", if the TPC is still unable to propose a candidate site, they shall in 2029 adopt an alternative option which is a centralized spent fuel storage facility, of which the site shall be confirmed and its environmental impact assessment shall be completed by 2038.
+The centralized spent fuel storage facility shall be completely constructed and shall start operations by 2044, as shown in Fig. B-5.